Looking for woodland owners to expand forest inventory

 After signing up, landowners will be contacted to confirm details and discuss the next steps.

-Statewide plot data collection will begin in 2024 and continue into summer 2025.
-After data collection, landowners will receive a PBI report with details about the inventory data collected, and a more comprehensive report will be sent after the project is completed at the end of 2025.
+Statewide plot data collection began in 2024 and will continue through fall 2025, but deadline to apply for these collections close June 30.
+After data collection, landowners will receive a plot level report with the tree measurement information, and a more comprehensive project level report will be sent after the project is completed at the end of 2025.

 For more information about forest inventory, visit the DNR Forest Inventory website or email DNR Forest Inventory.